Fourth International Workshop on Knowledge Graph Construction

 • Josiane Parreira, Siemens

-• Juliette Opdenplatz, niversity of Innsbruck and Onlim GmbH
+• Juliette Opdenplatz, University of Innsbruck and Onlim GmbH

 • Jürgen Umbrich, Onlim GmbH